ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: System Design

-\textbf{Graphical user interface declarations}.
-The \mr{} developer needs to define the GUI (as shown in the bottom left of \autoref{fig:overview}) as a set of functional components\footnote{\url{https://react.dev/learn/your-first-component}} similar to React.
+\mr{} developers need to define the GUI (as shown in the three code boxes in the bottom left of \autoref{fig:overview}) as a set of functional components\footnote{\href{https://web.archive.org/web/20240229091735/https://react.dev/learn/your-first-component}{https://react.dev/learn/your-first-component}}, similar with React.
 These components can refer to each other to facilitate reuse.
 It is common for every single instance of a \texttt{DataClass} or \texttt{HelperClass} to be represented by a component.
-Therefore, \mr{} introduces a special component called \texttt{GenieComponent} for that purpose.
-Instead of the arbitrary parameters of a normal functional component, \texttt{GenieComponent} takes a \texttt{DataClass} or \texttt{HelperClass} instance as input. \texttt{GenieComponent} allows the \mr{} runtime to understand which component is mapped to which instance in memory.
+For example, \texttt{EmailView} represents an \texttt{Email} instance, while \texttt{SharedDocView} represents a \texttt{SharedDoc} instance.
+Therefore, \mr{} introduces a special wrapper function (or \textit{Component Wrapper} for short) called \texttt{GenieComponent} to show that explicit mapping.
+Instead of the arbitrary parameters of a normal functional component, components wrapped by \texttt{GenieComponent} take a \texttt{DataClass} or \texttt{HelperClass} instance as input. \texttt{GenieComponent} allows the \mr{} runtime to understand which component is mapped to which instance in memory to facilitate reference by touch.
 It also allows \mr{} to render the result of the user's request using the developer-defined component.
 While defining \texttt{GenieComponent}, the developer can also specify an optional title and priority (both can be a method of the state instance) for the interface, which is relevant for choosing the interface to render multimodal command responses.